Progent: Securing AI Agents with Privilege Control: Experimental Evaluation

+We also observe that, after the SMT-based expansion check, only 6\% of policy updates are expansions that require approval; the rest are narrowings handled automatically.
+This allows \system{} to maintain strong security while keeping the approval overhead low.

-\paragraph{Different LLM Choices} We first evaluate using different LLMs for policy generation in \system{}-LLM, while fixing agent LLM to gpt-4o.
-The results on AgentDojo are plotted in \cref{fig:diffmodel}.
-As we can observe, \system{}-LLM is effective with LLMs for policy generation, reducing ASR below 5\% across all models and to 1\% with the best performing LLM.
-We also run \system{}-LLM using gpt-4o on various underlying agent LLMs. \system{}-LLM achieves consistently effective results, as detailed in \cref{sec:appendix-diffmodel2}.
+\paragraph{Different Model Choices} In this experiment, we first explore model choices for our automated policy generation and update approach discussed in \cref{sec:method-auto}.
+We run the agents in AgentDojo with different policy LLMs, while fixing the underlying LLM of the agent to gpt-4o.
+As shown in \cref{fig:diffmodel}, \system{} is effective with LLMs for policy generation and update, reducing ASR below 5\% across all models and to 1\% with the best performing LLM.